paed01/bpmn-engine/docs/Definition.md

 ## `start`

-Definition has executed but not yet started any processes.
+Definition started execution but not yet any processes.

 ## `end`